 1. Stay Organized

 It might be a real hassle to search your kitchen for the right reusable coffee cup with lids that fit.
 For those with a disorganized kitchen, it would be much easier to head out the door and order a cup of drive-through coffee.
 If you have trouble finding things in your kitchen, you don't need to reorganize every square inch.
 Simply designate a certain area for storing your to-go coffee mugs and make sure you always have a few clean ones ready to go.
 Another way to make it easy to find your coffee tumblers is to invest in a few models with bright colors or add your own decorative sticker decals.
 Also, buy several of the same kind and store them with interchangeable lids; that way, you'll never have to search for the right lid that fits on the appropriate coffee mug.
+There are many great coffee thermos options available online for you.

 2. Keep It Clean & Sanitized